Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 We now illustrate the aforementioned findings.
 We consider different asset classes.
 Specifically, we examine the daily prices and the corresponding volumes of two stocks, Pfizer (PFZ) and Verizon Communications (VZ), from February 28th, 2018, to April 28th, 2022.
 Additionally, we analyze two market indices, S\&P 500 and NASDAQ, from September 17th, 2018, to September 15th, 2023.
 We use the Treasury Bill with a maturity of 3 months as the risk-free rate over the same period as the assets considered.

-In the following of this section we model all the assets by using the dynamics (\ref{dSt}) while the dynamics (\ref{dnt}) for all the volumes.
+In the following of this section we model all the assets by using the dynamics (\ref{dSt}) and the dynamics (\ref{dnt}) for the corresponding volumes.

-We estimate the daily time series of the parameters $\mu_t$ and $\sigma_t$ of the risky asset using a calibration window of about six months (i.e., 125 consecutive trading days) and, in the last experiment, a window of 3 years (i.e., one year 252 consecutive trading days).
-We move the window along the time series discarting the oldest observation and inserting the newest one.
-The first estimate of $\mu_t$ and $\sigma_t$ are at February 2nd, 20219.
-In the same way, we estimate the parameters $\mu_v,$ $\sigma_v$ of the Geometric Brownian Motion (GBM) describing the dynamics of the total trading volume and the ratio of drift to volatility of volume as well as the correlation between the two Wiener processes.
-These time series of the estimated parameters allow us to compute the trading rate $\eta_t$ along with the market risk aversion $\mu_{\gamma}$ (i.e., Eq. (\ref{gamma})) and the ``observed price of risk''.
+We estimate the daily time series of the parameters $\mu$ and $\sigma$ of the risky asset using a calibration window of about six months (i.e., 125 consecutive trading days) and, in the last experiment, a window of 4 years (i.e., one year of 252 consecutive trading days).
+We move the window along the time series discarding the oldest observation and inserting the newest one.
+The subscript $t$ indicates the last date of the time-window used to estimate not only $\mu$ and $\sigma$ but also the parameters $\mu^v,$ $\sigma^v$ of the Geometric Brownian Motion (GBM) describing the dynamics of the trading volume and the drift-to-volatility ratio, $\psi$, of volume as well as the correlation between the two Brownian processes $\rho$.
+These time series of the estimated parameters allow us to compute the trading intensity $\eta$ along with the market risk aversion $\bar{\gamma}$ (i.e., Eq. (\ref{gamma})) and the ``observed price of risk".
+The aforementioned parameters are considered constant throughout the time window.

-\textbf{The main finding is that for all asset classes the value of $\mu_{\gamma_t}$ is a constant function of time and its value is approximately 0.5.
-This is a very surprising result that supports the results regarding the price of risk associated with the trading volume.}
+The main finding is that for all asset classes the estimated value of $\bar{\gamma}$ is a constant function of time and its value is approximately 0.5.
+This is a very surprising result that supports those about the price of risk associated with the trading volume.

-\textbf{More into details, the observed ratio $\eta_t=\mu_v/\sigma_v$ is a piecewise constant function of time.
-Interestingly, for stocks that are well-established in the financial market, this ratio typically hovers around 2.7.
+{Specifically, the observed ratio $\psi/\sigma=\mu^v/\sigma^v$ is a piecewise constant function of time.
+Interestingly, for stocks that are well-established in the financial market, this ratio is estimated approximately to be around 2.7.
 This value is very close to 2.5 that is the value prescribed by the Prospect Theory (see \cite{KT1991} page 1054).}

 We now present the above-mentioned findings focusing on different asset classes.